mcdonc/pdbintro/presentation.rst

 - Interactive shell.

-- Gives you a glimpse into the execution paths of your code.
+- Gives you a glimpse into the execution path of your code.

-- Allows you to see the state of variables during execution.
+- Allows you to display and modify the state of variables during execution.

-- Allows you to execute expressions in the context of a particular stack frame.
+- Allows you to execute expressions in the context of your code.

 When Should I Use It
 --------------------